cityofaustin/atd-data-lake/docs/platform_setup.md

 In general, "production-ready" code is located in the "master" branch, whereas preliminary code and development efforts are located in other branches.

 Before this can be run, the configuration passwords need to be set in the "src/config/config_secret.py" file, which can be started off of "src/config/config_secret.py.template".
-Also, the dependent resources (cloud services, catalog database, etc.) need to be available.
+Also, the dependent resources (cloud services, catalog database, etc.) need to be available, ready to access.

 ## Recurring Procedures